-Collect by travel, by booking expensive hotels from the “Executive Club” Program.
-You are able to stay at a variety of top quality hotels.
+Collect by travel, by booking a hotel through the “Executive Club” Program.
+You’ll be able to stay at selection of high-end hotels.
 One of the most appealing hotels listed as being a partner, would be a Starwood Hotel location.
-By being at one of these brilliant hotels, British Airways frequent flyers earn 2-3 “avios” per US dollar spent there.
-You can even collect “avios” when you travel by leasing a car from the program partner, Avis.
-Here, you are going to collect one “avio” per dollar spent along with the minimum quantity of “avios” per rental will likely be 500.You will probably lower your expenses here, because if you’re going through Avis, you’ll be able to add one more driver free of charge for you.
-The British Airways frequent flyer program now offers several travel packages.
-By booking one of these brilliant packages you’ll be able to collect points.
+By staying at one of these hotels, British Airways frequent flyers earn two to three “avios” per US dollar spent there.
+You may also collect “avios” while you travel by renting a car through the program partner, Avis.
+Here, you will collect one “avio” per dollar spent as well as the minimum variety of “avios” per rental is going to be 400.You’ll cut costs here, if you go through Avis, you will be able to add an additional driver at no extra cost to you.
+The British Airways frequent flyer program offers several vacation packages.
+By booking one of these packages you’ll be able to collect points.

 You may also collect a multitude of points by obtaining a British Airways Visa Signature card and shopping through specific vendors.